 Olive Tree Dropping Leaves Reasons & Prevention

-Olive trees tend naturally to drop some leaves during growth or dormant winter season, but it should not drop the majority of its leaves during that time.
-Therefore, reduced light, improper watering, cold damage are common environmental conditions that may lead to olive tree dropping leaves massively.
+Olive trees tend naturally to drop some leaves during the growth or dormant winter season, but they should not drop the majority of their leaves during that time.
+Therefore, reduced light, improper watering, overfertilizing, cold damage are common environmental conditions that may lead to olive tree dropping leaves massively.
 If you notice your olive tree shedding leaves more than usual, don’t panic, it can be easily fixed in most cases.

-So let’s start with a table where I listed the main reasons and the tips on prevention mechanism:
+So let’s start with a table where I listed the main reasons and the tips on prevention mechanisms:

 |Olive Tree Dropping Leaves Reason||How to Fix It?|